gmp26/prais2cljs/README.md

 ## Development builds

+> We've switched the main development build to use IntelliJ (community edition with the Cursive plugin) plus Figwheel.
+> To run SASS as part of the build follow the Fighwel instructions for working with cursive, but make a
+> run configuration that uses script/figwheel.clj rather than script/repl.clj.

+> Instructions below are for a SASS-less emacs build.
+You can switch to this by changing the project.clj
+> figwheel dependencies back to the default figwheel setup so figwheel-sidecar is no longer used.
+If you do this
+> you'll also need to add in SASS.
+Probably easiest to add it to gulp.

 There are two development builds - one for [devcards](https://github.com/bhauman/devcards) and one for the PRAIS2 site.
 The devcards build is good for testing and visualising code and site components.
 You can switch between these two options at run time.